philiphanspach/philiphanspach.github.io/_pages/cv.md

 * New York University - Florence Campus: Grader
   * 10/2021 - 12/2021: Created and graded problem sets and exams (with a colleague) to support the undergraduate course in econometrics, taught by Prof. Giampiero M. Gallo, based on Wooldridge, Introductory Econometrics (7th ed.)

-* NERA Economic Consulting GmbH: Research Officer, promoted to Economic Analyst
-  * 10/2017 - 09/2019: Contributed to over 10 projects dealing with merger clearance and cartel damages claims (EU/national).
-  * Communication with clients and their legal counsel.
-  * Conducted a wide range of analytical tasks, including econometric analyses of time-series and panel data in large and small samples.
-Independent writing of and contribution to economic reports to be submitted for litigation.
-  * Industries I have worked with: chemicals, sugar, public transport, FMCG, automotive, telecommunication, payment cards.

 * Toulouse School of Economics: Research Assistant
   * 10/2021 - 12/2021: Analyzed and organized micro-level data on household expenditure for a project on consumer behavior.
 Researched appropriate econometric methods for analysis of panel data.